eirikhanssen/ooxml2jats/README.md

 Written in XSLT 2.0 and XProc 1.0.

 ## Warning - work in progress
-This project is currently under heavy development and as such is unstable, and will change without notice.
+This project is currently under active development and will change without notice.

 ## Project motivation